-GitHub Copilot Review - Features, Pricing & Deals
+GitHub Copilot Review 2026 - Features, Pricing & Deals

-GitHub Copilot is an AI-powered coding assistant that works alongside developers to enhance their productivity.
+GitHub Copilot is an AI-powered coding assistant that works alongside developers to boost their productivity.
 Created through a collaboration between GitHub and OpenAI, it functions as an intelligent partner that provides real-time code suggestions and automates routine programming tasks.

 Online Reviews (Last 6 Months Summarised)